 5. Commissioner of Titles

+(1) The Governor may designate a person to be the Commissioner of Titles under this Act.

+(2) A person cannot be the Commissioner of Titles unless —

+(a) the person is a member of the Authority’s staff; and

-The Governor in Council may by warrant under his hand and public seal appoint a fit and proper person being a legal practitioner (as defined in the Legal Practice Act 2003) or a barrister or solicitor of the Supreme Court of another State or a Territory of 7 years’ standing and practice to be the Commissioner of Titles.
-The present Commissioner shall continue to hold office under this Act.
-The Governor in Council may upon any vacancy occurring in such office by death resignation retirement or removal appoint a person to supply such vacancy.
+(b) the person is a legal practitioner (as defined in the Legal Practice Act 2003), or a barrister or solicitor of the Supreme Court of another State or a Territory, of not less than 7 years’ standing and practice.

+(3) When the Land Information Authority Act 2006 section 104(1) comes into operation the person who, immediately before then, is the Commissioner of Titles becomes the Commissioner of Titles as if designated under subsection (1) for the balance of the person’s term of office.

-[Section 5 amended by No. 65 of 2003 s.
-120(2).]
+[Section 5 inserted by No. 60 of 2006 s.
+104.]

 6. Deputy Commissioner of Titles

-(1) Subject to subsection (2), the Governor may appoint one or more persons to be a Deputy Commissioner of Titles.
+(1) The Governor may designate a person, or each of 2 or more persons, to be a Deputy Commissioner of Titles under this Act.

-(1a) A person appointed under subsection (1) holds office under and subject to Part 3 of the Public Sector Management Act 1994.
+(2) A person cannot be a Deputy Commissioner of Titles unless —

+(a) the person is a member of the Authority’s staff; and

-(2) A person shall not be appointed to be Deputy Commissioner of Titles unless he or she is a legal practitioner (as defined in the Legal Practice Act 2003) or a barrister or solicitor of the Supreme Court of another State or a Territory, of not less than 5 years’ standing.
+(b) the person is a legal practitioner (as defined in the Legal Practice Act 2003), or a barrister or solicitor of the Supreme Court of another State or a Territory, of not less than 5 years’ standing.

+(2a) When the Land Information Authority Act 2006 section 105(1) comes into operation a person who, immediately before then, is a Deputy Commissioner of Titles becomes a Deputy Commissioner of Titles as if designated under subsection (1) for the balance of the person’s term of office.
-(3) When and as often as —

-(a) the Commissioner is incapacitated by illness, absence or other sufficient cause from performing the duties of his office; or

-(b) the office of Commissioner is for any reason vacant,
+(3) When and as often as the Commissioner is incapacitated by illness, absence or other sufficient cause from performing the duties of the Commissioner, a Deputy Commissioner nominated in writing by the Commissioner is to act as, and in the place of, the Commissioner during the Commissioner’s incapacity.

-a Deputy Commissioner nominated in writing by the Commissioner shall act as, and in the place of, the Commissioner during his incapacity or during the vacancy in office of the Commissioner.
+(3a) When there is no Commissioner, a Deputy Commissioner nominated in writing by the former Commissioner before ceasing to be the Commissioner is to act as, and in the place of, the Commissioner.

+(3b) If, in a circumstance described in subsection (3) or (3a), there is no Deputy Commissioner who has been nominated as described in that subsection and is able to act, a Deputy Commissioner nominated in writing by the Minister, is to act as, and in the place of, the Commissioner.

-(4) A Deputy Commissioner while acting as Commissioner has all the powers of, and shall perform all the duties and functions of, the Commissioner, except the power of delegation conferred by subsection (5).
+(4) A Deputy Commissioner while acting as Commissioner has all the powers of, and shall perform all the duties and functions of, the Commissioner, except the power of delegation conferred by section 15.

-(5) The Commissioner may by instrument in writing under his hand —

-(a) delegate to a Deputy Commissioner all or any of the powers, duties and functions of the Commissioner under this Act, as the Commissioner thinks fit; and

-(b) vary or revoke a delegation given by him under this subsection.

-(6) A delegation under this section does not prevent the exercise of a power or the performance of a function by the Commissioner.
+[(5), (6) repealed]

 (7) The exercise by a Deputy Commissioner of any power or function pursuant to this section is sufficient evidence of his authority to do so, and no person shall be concerned to inquire as to that authority or be affected by any notice in relation thereto.

 (8) A Deputy Commissioner is subject in all matters to the direction and control of the Commissioner.

 [Section 6 inserted by No. 14 of 1972 s.
 2; amended by No. 32 of 1994 s.
 18; No. 6 of 2003 s.
 5; No. 65 of 2003 s.
-120(3).]
+120(3); No. 60 of 2006 s.
+105.]

 7. Registrar of Titles

-The Governor in Council may appoint one Registrar of Titles.
-The present Registrar of Titles shall continue to hold office under this Act.
+(1) The Governor may designate a person to be the Registrar of Titles under this Act.

+(2) A person cannot be the Registrar of Titles unless the person is a member of the Authority’s staff.